 Hudson was the polar opposite of a likeable man, which perhaps was a factor in explaining why Hendrick Hendrickson became part of the first generation of non-native settlers in Manhattan.

 There is a famous map of which gives a bird’s eye view of the town on the southern tip of Manhattan, Nieuw Amsterdam, each house clearly drawn and numbered, with a listing on the side giving the names of the occupants.
 Hendrick Hendrickson’s house was at the north end of Breedtstraat (literally, Broad Street, today’s Broadway), just inside town wall, Wall Street, as it is today.

 I would love one day to find out how much of the family story is legend, how much of it is true.
 Perhaps I will find a book about Hudson’s 1609 voyage with details about the crew of the Half Moon.
-Who was Hendrick Hudson?
+Who was Hendrick Hendrickson?
 Was he really Henry Hudson’s navigator?

 The one major relic of the family past in that era is a 17th century New Jersey farm house, the Hendrickson House, now a beautifully restored museum run by the Monmouth County Historical Society.